KqSMea8/AirplayServer/README.md

 video packets from up to 0.2 seconds to up to 0.007 seconds for large packets (On the Pi Zero).
 Average is now more like 0.002 seconds.

+If you are seeing long playback pauses, make sure the DUMP flags are not active.
+Disk IO can slow down the whole program when dumping to files.

 There still are some playback issues.
 Have a look at the TODO list below.

 Please note RPiPlay might not be suitable for remote video playback, as it